ethereum/populus/docs/tutorial.part-2.rst

 The default password we used, tells.
 It's designated for development and testing, not when using real Eth.

 Why to save the password in a file *at all*?
-Because you can provide this file path to geth with the ``password`` commnad line argument.
+Because you can provide this file path to geth with the ``password`` command line argument.
 Otherwise, you will have to manually enter the password each time geth starts.
 Moreover, sometimes it's hard to spot the password prompt with all the info that geth spits.
-So a password file is more convinient, but obviously should be fully secured, with the right permissions.
+So a password file is more convenient, but obviously should be fully secured, with the right permissions.

 .. _tutorial_accounts: